wwt/git-foundations/docs/sections/section_1.md

 Here is a quick reference for some other Docker commands which will help you manage your Git hands-on environment:

 !!! warning
-    :warning: Run these commands from your local terminal shell (Windows PowerShell, macOS Terminal, etc.) and not from within the Docker container shell.
+    Run these commands from your local terminal shell (Windows PowerShell, macOS Terminal, etc.) and not from within the Docker container shell.

 ```shell
 control + d (key sequence) # Stops your Container and returns you to your terminal prompt